 Finally, in addition to the substances mentioned above, if you are on a healing path with breast cancer, consider getting your vitamin D, iodine, and melatonin levels checked.
 Supplement accordingly, based on the advice of your natural health provider.

 After chemotherapy treatment, the body is filled with toxins.
 Some of those toxins will stay in your system and continue to wreak havoc unless they are flushed out in a proactive way.
 In addition, the immune system will most likely be functioning below healthy levels for some time after chemotherapy has ended.

 I am not an oncologist but it just makes sense to me that in order to regain health and keep cancer at bay after chemo, one would need to flush residual chemo toxins out and restore immunity in the safest way possible.
 You can do this with natural plant compounds and simple holistic protocols designed to gently restore and renew.

 Conventional methods of treating cancer generate approximately $200 billion dollars each year in the U.S. alone.
-Most of this money goes to Big Pharma with a large percentage generated through the sale and use of chemotherapy drugs.

 The following natural substances and modalities can help you detoxify chemo drugs and rebuild your immune system: